HariharaJujjarapu/ColorVerse/README.md

 ## License

-This Snake and Ladders game is open-source and distributed under the [MIT License](LICENSE).
+This ColorVerse is open-source and distributed under the [MIT License](LICENSE).

 ## Credits